 There are a number of reasons to carry out an information audit, including:

-• To ensure compliance with legislation i.e. Data Protection Act 1998, Freedom of Information (Scotland) Act 2002, Environmental Information (Scotland) Regulations
+- To ensure compliance with legislation, i.e. General Data Protection Regulation, Freedom of Information (Scotland) Act 2002, Environmental Information (Scotland) Regulations

-The potential benefits of the information audit will be felt at University, department and individual staff member level.
-These include:
+The potential benefits of the information audit will be felt at University, department, and staff level.
+These benefits include:

-• An increase in operational effectiveness and efficiency and customer service through improved access to information
+- An increase in operational effectiveness, efficiency, and customer service through improved access to information

-• Easy identification of where information is stored, how it’s managed and in what format
+- Easy identification of where information is stored, how it’s managed, and in what format it is held

-• Enhanced information security, knowing what is held and where
+- Enhanced information security by knowing what is held and where

 What the audit will achieve?

-• The information audit will be carried out through a series of interviews with key staff
+The information audit will be carried out through a series of interviews or discussions with key staff.
+Steps include:

-• Initial short meeting with each Head of Department and relevant team members to discuss the information audit programme, the benefits to be realised and the input required from members of staff.
-This can also be achieved through short presentation to departmental staff meeting.
+- A brief meeting with each Head of Department and/or relevant team members to discuss the information audit programme, the benefits to be realised, and the input required from members of staff.

-• Circulate guidance note on the information audit and what is expected, to those staff selected for interview.
+- Circulation of guidance notes on the information audit those selected for interview

-• Identify additional staff training requirements (records and information management e.g. FOI & DP, email management etc).
+- Identification of additional staff training requirements (records and information management, FOI & DP, email management, etc).

-• Information will be collated and used to make recommendations on the retention and disposal of records and information.
+Information gathered in these interviews will be used to make recommendations on the appropriate retention and disposal of records.